epomatti/azure-appservice-servicemanaged-authentication/README.md

 > **⚠️ As of the creation of this code, the Terraform Azurerm provider has issues related to the authentication feature.
 Check [this issue](https://github.com/hashicorp/terraform-provider-azurerm/issues/20913) to apply the appropriate fixes or to follow-up on the solution.**

+For that reason, connect to the portal and create the authentication manually. `authsettingsV2` is completely broken via Terraform at this moment.

 ## Local Development

 Create an application registration.
 No secrets are required for this demonstration.